-This is the season in which millions of Americans will be focused on Thanksgiving Day—or "Turkey Day," as the modern vernacular styles it—with its traditional turkey dinner, sumptuous side dishes, pumpkin pie, and football games.
-Many people will have various reasons for celebrating this autumnal holiday.
+This is the season in which millions of Americans will focus on Thanksgiving Day—or "Turkey Day," as the modern vernacular styles it—with its traditional turkey dinner, sumptuous side dishes, pumpkin pie, and football games.
+People will have various reasons for celebrating this autumnal holiday.
 Some will actually consider their own circumstances and America's place in the world as they seriously examine reasons to be genuinely thankful.
 Others will consider it as an opportunity to take part in another routine holiday party.
 Football fans will look forward most to the games on television and perhaps a pickup game in the backyard.
 Certainly, shopaholics will see it as the day before Black Friday, the beginning of the final shopping lap before the Christmas holiday.

 In 1789, the first President of the United States wrote a Thanksgiving Proclamation.
 In it, George Washington stated: